 Just putting in some work rather than waiting for activity to return will ensure that things go back to normal much quicker.
 Especially if you have loyal returning customers, you should see orders returning even sooner.

 Something you could do is you know in advance when you plan to be on vacation mode, You can announce this to your current customers whether through social media or a shop update and then they will be aware of when they can purchase from you again.
 You could even mention that you will be running a sale if that is a route you want to go.

 The important thing is just to remember that you can’t return from vacation mode to expect everything to return to normal right away and just wait for that to happen.
 But put in some work and that will make a big difference!

 How to Improve Your Etsy Shop SEO After Vacation Mode

-SEO is such a big part of running an Etsy shop, but many sellers don’t really know much about them.
-Learning about SEO and how it affects your shop is very important, and especially after coming back from vacation mode to bring in traffic.
+SEO is such a big part of running an Etsy shop, but many sellers don’t really know much about it.
+Learning about SEO and how it affects your shop is very important, especially after coming back from vacation mode to bring in traffic.

 Here are a few things to keep in mind:

 - Use all of your tags!
 Fill these with quality keyword phrases that buyers would actually use to search for your items.
 This may take some research!

 - Have quality photos.
 They need to be high resolution, free from clutter, and have some white space to draw the eye to them.